unoplatform/uno/doc/articles/get-started-explore.md

 ## Next Steps

-Now that you have built your first application and explored the Uno Platform, learn more about:
+Now that you've built your first app and explored the Uno Platform, learn more about:

  - You can head to [our tutorials](xref:Uno.Workshop.Counter) on how to work on your Uno Platform app.
  - [Uno Platform features and architecture](xref:Uno.GetStarted.Explore)